VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode Incident Management System for Azure deployment and сonfiguration guide.md

 For current email set up documentation see [e-mail](https://zammad-admin-documentation.readthedocs.io/en/latest/channels-email.html).

-## Activity Log Alert description
+## Activity Log Alert message

 At the time of this writing description didn't work for Activity Log Alerts in Azure.
+Because of this alert message hasn't been filled for tickets created from Activity Log Alerts.
-Workaround that fills description for tickets created from Activity Log Alerts has been implemented.
+Workaround that fills alert message for tickets created from Activity Log Alerts has been implemented.
-Description is obtained from corresponding alert rule.
+Alert message is obtained from corresponding alert rule's description.
 However to get it up and working you need to assign at least Reader role to connector function app.

 In order to do so: